doriandevtech/YourCaracter/README.md

 The project is currently in his beta version.
 I still want to upgrade it, and I intend to do so by :
 - displaying other informations available threw the API
 - developing the UI in order to have a better user experience

+## How can you run this project ?

+1. Clone this respository on your local machine
+1. Run `npm install` inside your cloned project's folder
+1. Run `npm start`
+1. See the final result !

+## Contribution

+Don'h hesitate to open **issues** and **pull requests** if something is not clear or if you want to improve this project 🤗